0SINTr/osintr/README.md

 **Automated tasks include:**
 - Perform verbatim search, intext, inurl, and intitle search on Google.
-- Store search results as JSON and remove duplicates.
+- Store search results, including URLs, as JSON and remove duplicates.
-- Scrape URLs from JSON and save each page as Markdown file in the `google/scraped` directory.
+- Scrape all URLs and save each page as Markdown file in the `raw` directory.
 - Save URLs of unscraped pages (e.g., social media) in a `.txt` file.
-- Save full page screenshots in the `google/screenshots` directory.
+- Save full page screenshots of each page in the `raw` directory.
-- Extract all the links and email addresses from scraped pages.
+- Extract all the links and email addresses from the scraped pages.
-- Sort the email addresses and URLs based on relevance and save to GOOGLE.json.
+- Sort the email addresses and URLs based on relevance and save to DATA.json.
-- Check HIBP breaches and pastes for target and save to BREACHES.json, PASTES.json.
+- Check HIBP breaches and pastes for target and save to DATA.json.
 - Optionally use the OSINT.Industries if an API key is provided.
-Save to OSINDUS.json.
+Save to DATA.json.

-### 2. Data Analysis
+### 2. Data Analysis (planned upgrade)

-Once data is collected, the AI crew automatically analyzes the information.
-The crew is composed of multiple AI agents, each with unique roles and tasks.
-Tasks are defined in `tasks.py`, and agent configurations are outlined in `agents.py`.
-Prompts for the crew are found in `prompts.py`.
+Once data is collected, the AI functionality automatically analyzes the information inside DATA.json for patterns, hidden links and connections between data points.

 **Automated tasks include:**
-- Analyze data inside `.md`, `.json`, and other files in the target directory.
+- Analyze data inside DATA.json for patterns and insights.
-- AI agents work together, each with a specific goal, toolset, and output task.
 - Default AI model is [GPT-4o](https://platform.openai.com/docs/models/gpt-4o).
-Other models supported: [Claude Sonnet](https://docs.anthropic.com/en/docs/about-claude/models#model-comparison-table).
 - 0SINTr builds a profile or digital footprint of the target based on collected data.
-- The gathered data is curated and the final report is provided in .md format.
+- The gathered data is carefully curated and a summary is provided in .md format.

 ---

 ## API Keys

-Running the **Data Analysis** phase via **GPT-4o** or **Claude Sonnet** depends on the items you enter into the `.env` file.
+Running the **Data Collection** and **Data Analysis** phases requires API keys inside the `.env` file.
-0SINTr automatically detects your `.env` settings and runs the AI crew with the correct LLM accordingly.

-**To use 0SINTr with GPT-4o, you need the following items in your `.env` file in the root folder of 0SINTr.**
+**To use 0SINTr with GPT-4o, you need the following items in your `.env` file inside the root folder of 0SINTr.**
 ```plaintext
 OPENAI_API_KEY=<your_key_here>
 SERPER_API_KEY=<your_key_here>